ngardiner/ngardiner.github.io/openwrt-wha.md

 In order to provide whole-house audio, we need to install audio packages onto the OpenWRT mini-router devices to provide network streaming of audio.

 I found a lot of information on audio streaming online, however none of the solutions offered met the requirement that I have - namely to use the network throughout the house as an audio delivery channel to provide both multiple inputs and multiple outputs.
-Other examples show how to integrate in an MP3 player or similar, but none show how to create an audio fabric.
+Other examples show how to integrate in an MP3 player or similar, but none show how to create a full whole-house audio fabric.

 To do this, there will be three distinct components: